1. Q: What is the Dallas Paid Sick Time Ordinance?

 11. Q: May employers require employees to provide advance notice of paid sick time absences?

 A: Generally, yes.
-For use of paid sick time that is foreseeable, employers may request notice ahead of time—or as early as possible.
+For use of paid sick time that is foreseeable, employers may require notice ahead of time.
 For an unforeseeable use of paid sick time, an employer may require notice as soon as is practicable.

 12. Q: Does an employee have to provide verification for use of paid sick time?

 Example: Malachy works Mondays, Wednesdays, and Fridays.
 He calls in sick on Monday and misses work Monday, Wednesday, and Friday.
-On the following Monday, his employer may request verification that Malachy is using his paid sick time hours for a use permitted by the Ordinance now that Malachy has now been out four consecutive scheduled workdays.
-Malachy's employer may condition payment of paid sick time hours on evidence (e.g., a doctor's note) that Malachy indeed was sick because he has been out for more than three consecutive days.
+After Malachy misses Friday, his employer may request verification that Malachy is using his paid sick time hours for a use permitted by the Ordinance.
+Malachy's employer may condition payment of paid sick time hours on receipt of verification (e.g., a doctor's note) because he has missed three consecutive scheduled work days.

 Example: Ian needs to use paid sick time hours on Tuesday through Friday of the same work week.
 His employer has a form that employees complete themselves that certifies that they used paid sick time hours for a use authorized by the Ordinance and that they understand that they may be disciplined for unauthorized use.
 He completes the form upon returning to work.